wassname/scrape_r_rational/data/cache2/92wxlf.md

 ### Comments:

-> **u/None** [+3] *
+> **u/None** [+3]  (5 minutes later)
 >
 > Six thousand words to a reader is a watery soup, but by Azura (By Azura By Azura) my brain will burst like the heart of a mortal gazing onto Yog-sothoth's sexy cosmic-class body.
+>
 > Hope you guys enjoy it, the pacing will slow down a bit and involve more character building in the next few chapters.
+>
 > edit: I think this is several steps from turning into a Japanese harem light novel, gods help me.
->

 ---